 Medium Risk Confined Spaces

-This Medium Risk Confined Spaces course is devised to give delegate attending the knowledge to work in a Medium Risk confined space safely.
+This Medium Risk Confined Spaces course is devised to give the delegate attending the knowledge to work in a Medium Risk confined space safely.

-If you are working in a confined space which may require you to use escape breathing apparatus and have to enter the space using *manual or mechanical access equipment; this is the suitable level for you.
+If you are working in a confined space which may require you to use escape breathing apparatus.
+If you have to enter the space using *manual or mechanical access equipment.

 Medium Risk confined spaces will also require the involvement of those who are positioned outside of the confined space.
-They will have assigned responsibilities for dealing with and emergency and controlling the entry.
+They will have assigned responsibilities for dealing with an emergency and controlling the entry.
 The course is also suitable for those who conduct this role.

 *Manual or mechanical access –

 Horizontally entering a confined space by walking or climbing or working away from the vertical entry with restricted use of a rescue line.

 Vertically entering a confined space using a man-riding winch or ladder where both operatives will need assisted rescue and fall protection.

 The Medium Risk Confined Spaces course aims to provide the delegate with improved knowledge of: